marespadafor/replication_gambling/README.md

 A copy of all the data is provided as part of this archive.
 The data are in the public domain.

-## Files description
+## Replication Folder and Files description

+The Replication Material is structured as follows:

+- Data folder contains all datasets needed to replicate the analysis presented both in the manuscript and the Supplementary Information
+- Scripts folder contains the code to replicate tables and figures
+- Estimates folder contains all regression estimates saved as .dta files (these come from the scripts in the folder above)
+- Tables folder contains all tables.text outcomes from the regressions in their respective code

-To replicate the results of Espadafor & Martínez (2021) you will need the following files and codes:
+To replicate the results of Espadafor & Martínez (2021) you will need the following files and codes listed in the table bellow.

 - The file `gambling_data.dta` includes all the main variables ready to replicate the main analysis of this study.
 - The files `01_estimates_main.do` to `02_estimates_logdist.do` has the code to reproduce results in each figure in the manuscript.
-- The file `06_code_for_PanelMatchdata.do` has the code to reproduce results using the Callaway and Sant Anna (2020) estimator for staggered difference-in-differences designs, which is reeported in Fig.4 and then in Fig S14-15 in the Supplementari Information Document.
+- The file `06_code_for_PanelMatchdata.do` has the code to reproduce results using the Callaway and Sant Anna (2020) estimator for staggered difference-in-differences designs, which is reeported in Fig.4 and then in Fig S14-15 in the Supplementary Information Document.
 - The file `03_estimates_placebo_number_student.do` has the code to reproduce results using a placebo outcome: number of students.

 The following files creates additional results under alternative specifications and alternative outcomes as reported in the online Supplementary Material document: